Mask or face covering

 - in a restaurant or food court,

-- in another enclosed or partially enclosed place accessible to the public where people can be seated, with the exception of movie theatres, performing arts venues and places of worship
+- in another enclosed or partially enclosed place accessible to the public where people can be seated, but remain silent or speak in low voices.

 In addition, people with a chronic condition, including cardiovascular diseases and lung diseases, are not exempted from wearing a mask or face covering.
 Whenever possible, they should use a procedural mask, since it offers better protection against the virus.

-In all other public places which are not subject to the obligation to wear a mask or face covering but where physical distancing of 2 metres is not possible, wearing a face covering is strongly recommended.
+In all other public places which are not subject to the obligation to wear a mask or face covering but where physical distancing of 1 metre is not possible, wearing a face covering is strongly recommended.

 When you wear a mask or a face covering in public, you must also follow other safety measures, such as hygiene.
 For more information, see the Basic health recommendations page.